Health & Wellbeing Centre

 Boarding students who require medical

-assistance during the day can attend the Health Clinic with permission from
+assistance during the day can attend the Health & Wellbeing Centre with permission from

 their house parent or teacher.
-A doctor also visits the College twice per week
+A doctor also visits the school twice per week

 for a clinic with our Boarding students.

-Would you like to contact the Health Clinic?
+Would you like to contact the Health & Wellbeing Centre?